jewelsofthought/neshama/site/posts/tol/tol_cards.md

 ## Constraint (ToL)

-All aberrant behaviour occurs due to “unnatural” or excessive or unnecessary constraint – which is the exclusive abode of human existence.
+All aberrant behaviour occurs due to "unnatural" or excessive or unnecessary constraint – which is the exclusive abode of human existence.
 &nbsp;&nbsp;&nbsp;&mdash;

 ---